mahtin/unix-v7-uucp-chkpth-bug/README.md

 # The 1978 UNIX v7 UUCP chkpth() bug

-Unix v7 [UUCP](https://en.wikipedia.org/wiki/UUCP) had a bug in the `chkpth()` code
+Unix v7 [UUCP](https://en.wikipedia.org/wiki/UUCP) had a bug in the `chkpth()` code.

-There was a bug in UUCP way-way-back in the late 70's and early 80's within the original UUCP code included in Unix v7 and it's newer derived versions.
+The bug in UUCP is from way-way-back in the late 70's and early 80's and was within the original UUCP code included in Unix v7 and it's newer derived versions.

 ## CVE-2021-41773

-The `..` bug lives on in the recent [CVE-2021-41773](https://nvd.nist.gov/vuln/detail/CVE-2021-41773) (CVE == [Common Vulnerabilities and Exposures](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures)).
+The `..` bug lives on in [Apache](https://www.apache.org) and the recent [CVE-2021-41773](https://nvd.nist.gov/vuln/detail/CVE-2021-41773) (CVE == [Common Vulnerabilities and Exposures](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures)).
-It's fully explained in Cloudflare's [article](https://blog.cloudflare.com/helping-apache-servers-stay-safe-from-zero-day-path-traversal-attacks/) from their blog.
+It's also fully explained in Cloudflare's [blog post](https://blog.cloudflare.com/helping-apache-servers-stay-safe-from-zero-day-path-traversal-attacks/) from their company blog.
+In this case, the `%2e` character is used for a `.` in the file path.

 ## The UNIX v7 UUCP bug

 The [chkpth()](https://github.com/v7unix/v7unix/blob/master/v7/usr/src/cmd/uucp/chkpth.c) function didn't check correctly for `//..//` in the path.
-This was not found till 1981 by [Peter Honeyman](https://eecs.engin.umich.edu/people/honeyman-peter/), who was at Bell Labs Murray Hill back in the early 80's.
+This was found till 1981 by [Peter Honeyman](https://eecs.engin.umich.edu/people/honeyman-peter/), who was at Bell Labs Murray Hill back in the early 80's.

-The code in question was line 64-68.
+The code in question is line 64-68.
 ```
 	/*  check for /../ in path name  */
 	for (s = path; *s != '\0'; s++) {